wharfkit/website/src/lib/docs/ContractKit/GetMethod.md

 // This will retrieve the first row of the table.
 ```

-To get a specific row, the `get` method can be called with a primary index value:
+To get a specific row, the `get` method can be called with a primary index value as it's only parameter:

 ```typescript
 const row = await contract.table('table_name').get(17);
 // This will retrieve the first row where the primary index has a value of 17.
 ```

-To get a row associated to a specific table scope, the `get` method can be called with a `scope` option:
+To get a row associated to a specific table scope, the `get` method can be called with the `scope` option:

 ```typescript
 const row = await contract.table('table_name').get(17, { scope: 'scope_name' });